Salman Khan's niece Alizeh Agnihotri to make her Bollywood debut soon - ExBulletin

 Alizeh Agnihotri is the daughter of actor and producer Atul Agnihotri and Salman Khan’s sister, Alvira Khan Agnihotri.

-After Suhana Khan, Khushi Kapoor and Agastya Nanda, Alizeh is another star who will soon make her acting debut.
+After Suhana Khan, Khushi Kapoor and Agastya Nanda, Alizeh is another star who will soon be making her acting debut.

 Meanwhile, speaking of Salman Khan’s film front, he will next be seen in the upcoming family artist film “Kisi Ka Bhai Kisi Ki Jaan” alongside Pooja Hegde.